courtneyjkeeler/grex-telescope.github.io/docs/software/snap.md

 filterbank (PBF) to channelize, and send those channels out over the 10 GbE network interface.
 You would think this would be simple...

-The "code" for the FPGA is stored as a bitstream file (BOF).
-How these files are created is beyond the scope of these docs, but at some point we will provide this binary blob.
+The "code" for the FPGA is stored as a bitstream binary blob (FPG).
 Before anything happens, this blob needs to be uploaded to the FPGA.
-As mentioned before, this is done over katcp.
+As mentioned before, this is done over katcp using our snapctl python package which utilizes a python3 fork of casperfpga.

-TODO!
-How do we do this? corr? casperfpga?
-Kiran's new rust tool?
+!!!
+TODO: Add docs on how to run this tool

 ## FPGA Clocks, References, PPS, Synthesizers